valango/duke/README.md

 Using `DO_TERMINATE` we can implement `Promise.some()` pattern.

 **`onBegin(context)`**: `*` handler <br />
-is called just after opening a directory.
+is called just after opening a directory, `context.ruler` may be undefined. <br />
 Special effects of return codes:
    * `DO_ABORT` - `walk()` will return immediately;
    * `DO_SKIP` - close directory and proceed to `onEnd()`;